License GuideSOC 39-9099

 Read more

-Practicing electrology without an active license violates state law across the country.
-Unlicensed practitioners face civil fines and must return any money earned from the work.
-States also impose criminal penalties for repeat offenses, which may include jail time.
-The specific consequences depend on state regulations and the number of violations.
+Operating as an electrologist without an active license violates state law across the country.
+Violators face civil fines and must forfeit earnings from unlicensed work.
+Repeat offenses can result in criminal penalties in certain states.
+The specific consequences depend on state regulations and the details of each violation.

 The Path